Pharmaceutical Sciences MSc

 Why should international students choose Aston University?

 Study at Aston University and you will be part of a multi-cultural community located at the heart of the dynamic city of Birmingham.
 Our courses are practical, inspired by industry and many have internationally recognised accreditations.
-Renowned for our employability prospects and connections to business and industry, we provide outstanding careers support and advice.
+Renowned for our employability prospects and connections to business and industry, we provide outstanding career support, advice and placement opportunities.

-For those interested in working in the UK after they have graduated, the UK Government have created a new post-study work visa.
-See here for more information.
+For those interested in working in the UK after they have graduated, the UK Government has created a new post-study work visa.

 Register your interest